 Please see our Open Access Policies for Books page for information on our open access policies for books and book chapters, including licensing, copyright, use of third-party material, self-archiving, compliance with open access funder mandates and retrospective open access.

 These guidelines describe authorship principles and good authorship practices to which prospective authors should adhere.

 Authorship should be limited to those who contributed substantially to the scholarly work such as drafting and/or revising critically the intellectual content of the work or significant parts of it.

 “Honorary authorship” is not permitted.
 Third parties who added something substantial to the work but do not qualify as authors should be mentioned in the acknowledgment section.

-Authors are strongly recommended to use their ORCID ID when submitting a manuscript for consideration or acquire an ORCID ID via the submission process.
+Authors are strongly recommended to use their ORCID iD when submitting a manuscript for consideration, or to acquire an ORCID iD via the submission process.

-The corresponding author listed on the manuscript ensures that all appropriate co-authors are included on the manuscript, that all co-authors have approved the final version of the chapter, section or entry or full manuscript (where appropriate) and have agreed to its submission for publication.
+The corresponding author listed on the manuscript ensures that all appropriate co-authors are included on the manuscript, and that all co-authors have approved the final version of the chapter, section or entry or full manuscript (where appropriate) and have agreed to its submission for publication.
 All co-authors therefore share collective responsibility and accountability for the results.
 Please note that the naming of authors is not merely a question of research ethics; it is also a copyright issue.

 Please include all author names (in case of contributions to an edited work, also the names of the book editors) and the addresses of the authors' institutes, and please ensure that the sequence of the author names is correct when the manuscript is submitted.
 Once the manuscript has been delivered to production, changes to authorship are no longer possible.